Child Care Staff Certification

 Processing times for applicants that are currently working in a licensed or approved child care program is six to eight weeks.

-Need another copy of your certificate, request one using the Change of Personal Information form.
+Do you need another copy of your certificate?
+Request one using the Change of Personal Information form.

 For licensed day care programs, out-of-school care programs, and pre-school programs, all staff working directly with children must be certified within six months of employment and must not have unsupervised access to children until certified.